 Monaghan’s daughter, three year old Charlotte, is also in private therapy and has been waiting for provincial help since July, 2017.
 When Monaghan checked at the time of this interview, Charlotte was number 892 on the list.

 “If we ever wanted to have more kids, autism took it away from us because there’s no way we could handle it or afford it,” said Monaghan.
 “It’s devastating.”

-Monaghan says that on the surface the new program seems like an improvement, but, she said she believes that funding will run out quickly.
+Monaghan said that on the surface, the new program seems like an improvement, but the funding will run out quickly.